This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A Foley catheter is a tube put into your bladder to drain urine into a bag.
 Keep the bag below your waist.
 This will prevent urine from flowing back into your bladder and causing an infection or other problems.
 Also, keep the tube free of kinks so the urine will drain properly.
 Do not pull on the catheter.
 This can cause pain and bleeding, and may cause the catheter to come out.

 - Post-operative ileus: Post-operative ileus is when the bowel does not start working as expected after surgery.
 This may cause nausea, vomiting, and you may have no gas or bowel movements.
 You may also have abdominal pain and feel bloated.
 This condition may last for a few days.
-Your caregiver may ask you to get out of bed and start walking to get your bowels moving.
+Your healthcare provider may ask you to get out of bed and start walking to get your bowels moving.
 He may also give you medicines and start you on a liquid diet, or you may need an NG tube.

 - Nasogastric (NG) tube: An NG tube is put into your nose, and passes down your throat until it reaches your stomach.
 Food and medicine may be given through an NG tube if you cannot take anything by mouth.
 The tube may instead be attached to suction if caregivers need to keep your stomach empty.

 - Diet: You may be able to eat when bowel sounds (stomach growlings) are heard.
 Your caregiver will listen to your stomach for bowel sounds using a stethoscope.
 If you have a colostomy or ileostomy you may not be able to eat solid food for several days.
 Ice chips are usually given first.
 Liquids such as water, broth, apple juice, or lemon-lime soda pop may be allowed within a few days.

 - Medicines: You may need any of the following: